PrairieLearn/PrairieLearn/doc/drawingElement.md

 <pl-drawing-button type="pl-distributed-load" w1="20"  anchor_is_tail="false"></pl-drawing-button>
 <pl-drawing-button type="pl-distributed-load"></pl-drawing-button>
 ```
 This button adds a distributed load to the canvas.
-A distributed load is marked as correct when the position of the anchor point (center of the baseline) is within the error bounding box, the absolute error of the angle is less than `angle-tol`, when the absolute error of the range (interval) is less than `tol`, and the expected distribution is matched (if uniform, `w1 = w2` and for triangular load, `w1>w2` or `w2>w1` from submitted answer match the correct answer).
+A distributed load is marked as correct when the position of the anchor point (center of the baseline) is within the error bounding box, the absolute error of the angle is less than `angle-tol`, the absolute error of the range (interval) is less than `tol`, and the expected distribution is matched (if uniform, `w1 = w2` and for triangular load, `w1>w2` or `w2>w1` from submitted answer match the correct answer).

 The error box for `pl-distributed-load` is  defined in the same way as `pl-vector` but considering the anchor point as the center of the baseline.
 If the orientation of the distributed load is not important, the attribute `disregard-sense` should be set to `true`.